allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 But you can define another variable with the same name and initialize it to whatever you wish.
 Now you have two variables named `num` in the method level scope.
-Of course, you can access the only one (the latter), so effectively, the value of the `num` method argument is changed.
+Of course, you can access the only one (the latter), so effectively, the value of the `num` is changed.
 Checkmate.

 In the `if` body, you can add another `num`, which is less shocking (new block-level scope).